 In conclusion, doxxing is a serious cybercrime that threatens online safety and security.
 It is important to be mindful of what you share online and take steps to protect your personal information.
 By following best practices for online security, such as using strong passwords, enabling two-factor authentication, and using a VPN, you can help safeguard yourself from the risks of doxxing and other online threats.

 Manjula Sridhar is Co-founder of ArgByte, US Incorporated cyber security consulting firm.
 She is also an endurance athlete, volunteer and public speaker and coaches pre entrepreneurs.
-Moreover she researched and filed several patents and worked for Lucent and Bosch Telecom.
+She has filed several patents and worked for Lucent and Bosch Telecom.
 Manjula also provides services pro-bono for students through ArgByte.

-You can also watch the episode Being Safe Online to know more about online safety.
+You can also watch the episode Being Safe Online to know more about online safety and security.